MikeDigitize/Unique-string-permutation/README.md

 ### 9. Once you've found a match, go back down
 Create a copy of the object decreasing the last character by one.
-We're now one level deeper in the recursion (level two).
+We're now one level deeper in the recursion - level two.
 ```
 { A: 0, B: 1, C: 0 }
 ```